 Although diet can’t cure osteoarthritis, certain foods can help relieve pain and inflammation and boost bone and muscle strength.
 Antioxidants such as beta-carotene and vitamins C, D, and E may slow the disease progression of osteoarthritis.
 Also, anthocyanins – flavonoids found in red cherries – may have anti-inflammatory and pain-relieving properties.
 In addition, omega 3 fatty acids, such as flax seeds, walnuts, olive oil, and oily fish such as salmon, may also be helpful for joint pain.

 Losing even a few pounds can have a significant impact on your joints.
 Each pound you lose reduces knee pressure.

-It seems counterintuitive, but movement is great arthritis medicine.
-It eases pain by keeping joints flexible (not exercising makes them stiffer) and strengthening leg muscles that act as shock absorbers for knee joints.
+Movement is great medicine for arthritis.
+It eases pain by keeping joints flexible and strengthening leg muscles that act as shock absorbers for knee joints.

 There are several treatment options available to you that are less invasive than traditional surgery.
 Cartilage resurfacing, for example, is ideal for patients younger than 50 with isolated cartilage damage from a fall or injury.
-Think of a pothole in the road that can be patched with new cartilage.
+It is similar to repairing a pothole in the road, only your damaged cartilage is patched.

-If you should reach a point of needing surgery, there are innovative techniques available to you.
+If you should reach the point of needing surgery, there are innovative techniques available to you.
 Take ACL surgery, for example.
-Dr. Brian McCarty performs what’s called Double Bundle ACL surgery, which is an anatomically correct placement of the new ACL exactly where the old one was, eliminating the need to shave the bone.
+Dr. Brian McCarty performs what’s called Double Bundle ACL surgery, which is the anatomically correct placement of the new ACL exactly where the old one was, eliminating the need to shave the bone.
 This greatly reduces the chance of arthritis in the years following surgery.